 For immediate release: February 5, 2003

-The Coalition for Peace Action is coordinating “Peace Trains” to take New Jersey residents to the National March and Rally Against War on Iraq on Saturday, February 15 in New York City.
-Trains are going from Princeton Junction, Hamilton, and will carry hundreds of area residents to the protest that day.
-Hundreds of thousands are expected to participate in the New York protest, with millions more in simultaneous protests in other cities throughout the US, Europe, and elsewhere.
+The NJ Coalition Against War in Iraq is coordinating "Peace Trains" to take New Jersey residents to the National March and Rally Against War on Iraq on Saturday, February 15 in New York City.
+Trains are going from every part of the state (see list below), and will carry thousands of New Jerseyans to the protest that day.
+Hundreds of thousands are expected to participate in the New York protest, with an estimated ten million more in simultaneous protests in other cities throughout the US, Europe, and elsewhere.

 This huge turnout is expected in spite of resistance by New York City authorities on granting a permit requested more than a month ago.
 Numerous meetings have been held with the authorities by March coordinators, who are confident the permit will eventually be provided.
 Attorneys are now being consulted to assert options for obtaining such basic first amendment rights.

 "We are engaged in a major fight over our basic democratic right to protest.
 With only ten days remaining before February 15, the continued stonewalling by police can only be seen as an active effort to prevent us from voicing our opposition to this war.
 We will not be silenced—the streets of New York will be filled with a cry for peace," said the Rev. Robert Moore, Executive Director of the Coalition for Peace Action and Co-coordinator of the NJ Coalition Against War in Iraq.